keepkey/python-keepkey/README.rst

 PIN Entering
 ------------

 When you are asked for PIN, you have to enter scrambled PIN.
-Follow the numbers shown on TREZOR display and enter the their positions using the numeric keyboard mapping:
+Follow the numbers shown on KeepKey display and enter the their positions using the numeric keyboard mapping:

 === === ===
  7   8   9